 Communities in Colour creates community-led artworks in public space, connecting people and place.

 Through colour, design, and collaboration, we transform how spaces are experienced.
+Every surface we paint is backed by professional-grade materials trusted by the world's biggest courts.

 In Daguragu, a place with deep connections to land and community, Communities in Colour was honoured to contribute to House of Darwin’s Hoop Dreams program for the Freedom Day Festival.
 This initiative continues to transform spaces into places of connection, creativity, and celebration.